node-opcua/node-opcua-pki/readme.md

 On Windows, a version of OpenSSL is automatically downloaded and installed at run time, if not present.
 You will need an internet connection open.

-You need to install it on Linux, (or in your docker image), or on MacOS
+You need to install it on Linux, (or in your docker image), or on macOS

--   on ubuntu/debian:
+-   on ubuntu/Debian:

 ```
 apt install openssl